LeonMotaung/Future-Sales-Prediction-ML/README.md

 The `chart.png` visualizes the confusion matrix for the trained model.

-The `model.png` shows all four model performances together (Random Forest, Naive Bayes, SVM, Logistic Regression) and highlights the confusion matrix comparison.
+The `model.png` shows all four model performances together (Random Forest, Naive Bayes, SVM, Logistic Regression) and highlights the confusion matrix comparison including the TCG model.

+---

 ### ✅ 3.
 Real-Time Prediction
 Users can input: